 Yes, if you’re a beginner while running barefoot on a treadmill, it is highly probable to develop blisters.
 Over the years, man’s feet have naturally adapted to running and walking with shoes, so a sudden transition in the gait poses enhanced stress on the muscles and skin of the sole.

 Rubbing off on the moving belt can cause blisters and redness, which can get painful.
 In such circumstances, it is advisable to discontinue further running till the feet adapt to unshod running and the wounds heal properly.
 Give your feet time and examine the foot soles for blisters, wounds, or burns after each run to avoid such conditions from developing.

 Closing Thoughts – Can You Use a Treadmill Without Shoes?

 Treadmills provide a different environment for running, so if you’re deciding to run the natural way, it’s advisable to start gradually till your feet get accustomed to the belt.
-Make it a habit to read the machine instructions and discontinue barefoot running in case of any foot injury, pain, or abrasion.
+If the question is ‘is it okay to run barefoot on a treadmill?’, make it a habit to read the machine instructions and discontinue barefoot running in case of any foot injury, pain, or abrasion.
 If you have any past history of foot injury or specific medical conditions, make sure to consult with your doctor before experimenting.